 Tip #3: Globally Change Suffix Fonts

-Curious how to fix the file above?
+Curious how to fix the file shown at the top of this post?
 You could delete each incorrect chord and add new ones with the correct suffix (as described above), or:

 - Select the Chord Tool.